 Welcome Welcome to Sling Angle Stress.
-NAVY CRANE CENTER Welcome to Sling Angle Stress.
-Learning Objectives Learning Objectives Upon successful completion of this module, you will Upon successful completion of this module, you will be able to: be able to define sling angle stress and explain why Define sling angle stress and explain why it must be accounted for it must be accounted for, calculate sling angle stress, and determine the minimum sling length and rated · Calculate sling angle stress capacity for lifts.
-Determine the minimum sling length and rated capacity for lifts created in the rigging when the slings are not perfectly plumb, vertical, and parallel.
+NAVY CRANE CENTER Welcome Welcome to Sling Angle Stress.
+Begin Learning Objectives Learning Objectives Upon successful completion of this module, you will Upon successful completion of this module, you will be able to: be able to define sling angle stress and explain why Define sling angle stress and explain why it must be accounted for it must be accounted for, calculate sling angle stress, and determine the minimum sling length and rated · Calculate sling angle stress capacity for lifts.
+Determine the minimum sling length and rated capacity for lifts What is Sling Angle Stress?
+What is Sling Angle Stress?
+What is sling angle stress?
+It is the added force · the added force induced when the sling angle is not perpendicular to the center of gravity. created in the rigging when the slings are not